 Walking around in Alola feels better, and its layout is much friendlier.
 Tall grass is still unavoidable in some instances, but you can often take a path around it if you need to avoid combat.
 Alola’s islands are more open, and while it is in your best interest to explore the grass, fight, and collect, I was happy to discover the safe routes when I was just trying to go from point A to B. Even the trainers who can’t help but stop you in the road to battle offer more signs they’re prepared to pounce.
 You won’t make much progress if you avoid them all, but I like having a way out.

 Mechanically, fighting is mostly unchanged.
 Z-Moves are the big twist this time around, replacing the Mega Evolutions of recent entries.
 Z-Moves act like a guaranteed critical hit, and each is accompanied by a dance.
 Maybe performing a dance to pull off an ultra move sounds dumb, but the excellent animation makes the dances fun to watch.
 The Pokémon-specific Z-Moves are also entertaining, as it gets your pocket monster involved in the often-absurd display.
 They function as a give-it-all-you-got attack to finish off a powerful foe, give yourself a strong lead, or to get you out of a tough situation.
-Using one is always an important decision and it’s a fun tactical play to use the only you can against the right enemy at the right time in a difficult fight.
+Using one is always an important decision and it’s a fun tactical play to use it against the right enemy at the right time in a difficult fight.

 The rock-paper-scissors nature of fighting is still here, but now it remembers what attacks work best against which enemies for you.
 I’ve always struggled remembering the breakdown of strengths and weaknesses when it comes to Pokémon types, especially as new ones have been added over the years, so this reminder was invaluable to me.
 In the past, I would keep a document nearby listing all of the types’ strengths and weaknesses, and I am happy to leave it behind.
 Anything that keeps me playing the game and not putting it down to do research is a good thing.